Robert Plenge, MD, PhD - Bristol Myers Squibb

-Senior Vice President and Head, Immunology, Cardiovascular, Fibrosis and Global Health Thematic Research Center
+Senior Vice President and Head, Immunology, Cardiovascular and Fibrosis Thematic Research Center; Head, Translational Medicine

-Robert Plenge serves as senior vice president and head of the Immunology, Cardiovascular, Fibrosis and Global Health Thematic Research Center at Bristol Myers Squibb.
+Robert Plenge serves as senior vice president and head of the Immunology, Cardiovascular and Fibrosis Thematic Research Center at Bristol Myers Squibb.
 In this role, Robert leads a team responsible for the strategic vision, implementation and partnerships for novel therapies in immunological, cardiovascular and fibrotic diseases.
 Robert’s team works collaboratively with other parts of the organization, including translational medicine, clinical pharmacology, informatics, non-clinical development, chemistry, and biotherapeutics, to prioritize and progress key programs through clinical proof-of-concept.

 “Our work is rooted in a deep understanding of causal human biology,” he said.
 “We utilize tools like cell and tissue profiling, human genetics, and next generation technologies like artificial intelligence and machine learning to understand how therapies may work in humans, and then refine those ideas in early clinical development before moving into large-scale clinical testing.”